Meet the Maternity Team

 Specialist Midwife

-A senior Midwife with a special interest in a particular area, e.g. infant feeding or practice development.
-They are available to provide additional support to both midwives and women/birthing people.
-They can be found wearing a navy dress or tunic with light blue trim.
+A senior Midwife with a special interest in a particular area, such as infant feeding, practice development or governance (to name a few).
+They ensure their area of expertise is up-todate and in-line with local and national recommendations.
+They are available to provide additional support to both midwives and service users.

 Physiotherapists

-They are here to help and treat women after they have had their baby.
-They come to the ward daily to discuss the health and wellbeing of women.
-They identify and maximise their recovery through health promotion, preventive healthcare, treatment and rehabilitation.
+They are here to help and treat service users both during pregnancy and after they have had their baby.
+The team come to the ward daily to discuss the physical health and well-being of service users, including pelvic health and return to exercise.
+They identify and maximise service user recovery through health promotion, preventive healthcare, treatment and rehabilitation offering both direct support and direction to useful resources.

 Housekeepers